DuyNguyen1879/docker-lab-tutorial/content/userns.md

     kalise      20     5  0 14:12 ?
 00:00:00 ps -ef
     [kalise@270009b0d141 ~]$

 This could prevent the user kalise to get any priviledges into the host machine.
 However, for containers whose processes must run as the root user within the container, we can re-map this user to a less-privileged user on the host.
-The mapped user is assigned a range of UIDs which function within the namespace as normal UIDs from 0 to 65536, but have no privileges on the host itself.
+The mapped user is assigned a range of UIDs which function within the container as normal user but have no privileges on the host itself.

 ## Configure User Namespace
 To use the user namespace, it should be configured and enabled on the Docker engine.
 It effects all containersOn the host machine, however it can be electively disabled per container.